tjmahr/dissertation/docs/22-referent-selection.md

 measures the overall stepness of the growth so it reflects lexical processing efficiency.
-I also derive a measure of peak looking probability by taking the median of top five points in a growth curve, and this peak provides a measure of uncertainty (higher peaks indicate less uncertainty).
+I also derive a measure of peak looking probability by taking the median of top five points in a growth curve, and this peak provides a measure of lexical processing uncertainty (higher peaks indicate less uncertainty about a word).

 I evaluated the condition effects by looking at the effect of the real word condition on the intercept and linear time terms.
 The two